The secret to achieving your retirement goals is to take a holistic approach

 No matter what your plans, an effective business transition plan is essential, to help ensure that you can reach your retirement objectives.
 (See How to get started on business transition planning.)

 While the equity in your business can be an important source of retirement income, it's a good idea to diversify your income sources.
 For business owners and non-business owners alike, a Registered Retirement Savings Plan (RRSP) is an essential retirement planning tool.
 You may enjoy personal tax deductions for your contributions, and your earnings will accumulate tax-deferred as long as they are in the plan.
-(See Entrepreneurs prepare with RRSP savings.)

 Tax-Free Savings Accounts (TFSAs) became available to Canadians beginning in 2009.
 TFSAs can also play an important role in retirement savings accumulation in that investment income earned inside a TFSA is never taxed.

 In addition to building your RRSP or TFSA, you can establish a personal investment portfolio that complements your business.

 For example, an entrepreneur with a stable, well-established business might be quite comfortable with a significant weighting of growth-oriented equities.
 A new business owner, on the other hand, might want to offset the risk associated with starting a business by emphasizing secure, fixed-income investments.